janaagaard75/azure-functions-typescript/README.md

 - Move some logic to an external file as a proof of concept.
 - Use a Node module as a proof of concept.
 - Better type definition for the functions.
 (HttpResponse is missing.)
+- Set the main branch to `production`.
-- Protect the master branch?
+- Protect the main branch.
 This can only be done once the project has become public.
 - Rollup?
 Remember to add both Day.js and something else.
 - Pre-commit for Prettier?
 See <https://prettier.io/docs/en/precommit.html>.